 Download the PDF file, fill in the fields and then save it before uploading.

 Note that if you fill out the form online and hit the save button, it may not

 save the file with the information you entered.

 You will be asked to waive your right to see the letters during the online application process.
 The letters should be on letterhead.
 The university application system requires that they be in PDF format.
 If the recommender cannot convert their letter to PDF format, they should contact Valerie Brown.

 9. International Applicants Only: Declaration and Certification of Finances

 As part of the online application, international applicants will also be asked to complete a Declaration and Certification of Finances.

 10. Application Fee

-The application fee is currently $70.00 for both domestic and international applicants.
+The application fee is currently $70.00 for domestic applicants and $120 for international applicants.
+(Applicants from underrepresented groups should also be aware of UIC’s application fee waiver programs.)
 You will be asked to pay the application fee after you have submitted the application.